Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

 The following result shows that $F$ is small with high probability whenever $|V^\circ|$ and $\frac{|V^\circ|}{|B|}$ are larger than some power of $\log |E|$.
-As before, we first state the general result, and then specialize to the case of $V= \{0,1,\ldots, L\}^d$ in the corollary that follows. \begin{thm} Let all notations be as in Theorem \ref{mainthm}, and let $F$ be defined as above.
+As before, we first state the general result, and then specialize to the case of $V= \{0,1,\ldots, L\}^d$ in the corollary that follows.
+The proof is in Section \ref{boundarythmpf}. \begin{thm} Let all notations be as in Theorem \ref{mainthm}, and let $F$ be defined as above.
 Then there is a positive universal constant $C_1$ and a positive constant $C_2$ depending only $\alpha$, $\beta$, $\gamma$ and $\delta$, such that for any $p\in (0,\frac{1}{2})$, we have

 \end{thm} Recall that if $V= \{0,1,\ldots, L\}^d$ with the usual boundary, then $|V^\circ|$ is of order $L^d$, $|B|$ is of order $L^{d-1}$, $\beta = d$, and $\delta =1$.
 Additionally, note that $|E|$ is of order $L^d$.
-Taking $p = KL^{-1}$ for some fixed $K>0$ gives the following corollary, which shows that $F$ is at most of order $L^{-\frac{1}{2}}\sqrt{\log L}$ in any dimension. \begin{cor} In the setting of Theorem \ref{boundarythm}, if $V= \{0,1,\ldots, L\}^d$ with the usual boundary and with any given disorder-independent boundary condition, then for any $K>0$,
+Taking $p = KL^{-1}$ for some fixed $K\ge 1$ gives the following corollary, which shows that $F$ is at most of order $L^{-\frac{1}{2}}\sqrt{\log L}$ in any dimension. \begin{cor} In the setting of Theorem \ref{boundarythm}, if $V= \{0,1,\ldots, L\}^d$ with the usual boundary and with any given disorder-independent boundary condition, then for any $K\ge 1$,

-where $C_1$ is a positive universal constant and $C_2$ depends only on $d$.
-For free or periodic boundary, the $K^{-2}$ on the right improves to $K^{-d}$ for $d\ge 3$. \end{cor} It is not hard to show that for $d=1$, the bound obtained above is suboptimal.
-This is because with high probability we can find two edges $e$ and $f$ that are order $L$ apart, where $J_e$ and $J_f$ are both of order $L^{-1}$.
-Overturning all spins between $e$ and $f$ creates an overturned region whose size is of order $L$, but the energy cost is only of order $L^{-1}$.
-Thus, the correct order of $\ee(F)$ in $d=1$ is $L^{-1}$.
-Presumably, the bound given by Corollary \ref{overcor} may be suboptimal for all $d$, but that is not clear.
-Nor is it clear what the correct order should be for $d\ge 2$.
+where $C_1, C_2$ are positive constants that depend only on $d$.
+For free or periodic boundary, the $K^{-2}$ on the right improves to $K^{-d}$ for $d\ge 3$. \end{cor}

+In dimension one, a simple argument shows that the bound above is not sharp.
+With high probability, one can find two edges $e$ and $f$, separated by distance of order $L$, such that both $J_e$ and $J_f$ are of order $L^{-1}$.
+Overturning all spins between $e$ and $f$ then produces a region of size of order $L$ with energy cost of order $L^{-1}$.
+Thus, in dimension one, $\E(F)$ is at most of order $L^{-1}$.
+The bound in Corollary~\ref{overcor} may be suboptimal in higher dimensions as well, but the correct order for $d\ge 2$ remains open.

+The physics literature is not unanimous about the size of $F$.
+For example, there are competing claims, made via numerical studies, that in $d=3$, the energy cost $\Delta(A)$ can be as small as $O(L^{\frac{1}{5}})$~\cite{braymoore87}, or $O(1)$~\cite{krzakalamartin00}.
+More generally, the physics literature (e.g., \cite{braymoore87, fisherhuse88}) indicates that there are regions where $\frac{\Delta(A)}{\sqrt{|\partial A|}}$ is small, and not just $\frac{\Delta(A)}{|\partial A|}$.
+This seems inaccessible by the methods of this paper.
+We leave it as an open question.